oracle/rwloadsim/rwl/src/SOURCES.md

 ## cscope and vi tags

-To generate cscope.out and tags, run
+On a Linux system, to generate cscope.out and tags, run
 ```
 make ctags
 ```
 and subsequently use cscope -d, vi -t rwlsomename or ctrl-% in vi.
+For non-Linux platforms, this may work if you install the GNU version of the ctags command.

 ## Compiling/debugging